Our MBA LGBTQ Community

 Reaching Out MBA Fellows

-Each year, two incoming students are awarded the Reaching Out MBA (ROMBA) Fellowship.
+Each year, two incoming students are awarded the ROMBA Fellowship.
 Fellows serve as ambassadors to the LBGTQ community by taking an active role on campus and at the conference, and working with admissions to identify future fellowship candidates.